For printing accepted scientific articles that contain the following elements:

 Material and research methods:

-The section contains detailed presentation of research methods and apparatus used in the study.
-Identify selection criteria of animals and patients, the number and the characteristic of patients including their sex and age, if it is necessary for the study.
+The section contains detailed presentation of research methods (indicating the author of the method and reference to the relevant source in square brackets), and apparatus used in the study.
+Identify selection criteria of animals and patients (age, sex, weight, basic health), the number and the characteristic of patients including their sex and age, if it is necessary for the study.
 The principle of patients’ grouping is certainly identified, as well as the design of the research design.
-Identify precisely all drugs and chemicals used including their generic name(s), dose(s), and route(s) of administration.
+Identify precisely all drugs and chemicals used including their generic name(s), dose(s), and route(s) of administration, reagents (indicated in parentheses of the company and country of origin), software package (year, version), criteria for statistical processing (parametric, non-parametric).
 The section should contain maximum information, it is necessary for further possible reproduction of the findings by other authors, the comparison of the findings of similar studies and possible inclusion of the article data into meta-analysis.

 At the end of the section “Materials and Methods”, in the subsection “Data Processing”, state the manner by which studies were evaluated.
 If the study was randomized, the principle of randomization is specified.
 Average values are given in the form of М±m (М – arithmetic average, m – standart error of the mean).
 In the text of the article and tables, when indicating data reliability, p value is given (р=..., not р<...).
 Correlation coefficients are given specifying their statistical significance, i.e. indicating p value, e.g.: r=0.435; р=0.006.